 The Capital Grille truly believes that variety is the spice of life.
 No wonder you'll find a huge array of steak and seafood on offer at his grill.
 The specialty of the house is the 24 ounce Porterhouse, which is cured and prepared in the restaurant.
 Other must-haves include the grille steak tartare, roasted wagyu beef, smoked Norwegian salmon, dry aged sirloin steak and sesame seared tuna.
 Select your favorite wine from an award-winning list with around 350 choices and a special 'Captain's List' which includes rare wines from around the world.
 And if that's not all, you can round off your feast with mouth-watering desserts such as coconut cream pie, white chocolate mousse and key lime pie.
 The restaurant has private dining facilities too, with various room that can accommodate from 12 to 42 guests for a private meal, reception or celebration.

-This establishment holds the oldest liquor license in the state, and it has been in operation for more than a century.
-Serving since 1893, this national historic landmark has seen countless wild west icons having a meal here, including the legendary Buffalo Bill Cody.
-Be aware that the dining room walls are flanked by animal trophy heads, which some diners find as uncomfortably distracting.
+This establishment holds the oldest liquor license in the state and has been in operation for more than a century.
+Serving since 1893, this national historic landmark has seen countless Wild West icons having a meal here, including the legendary Buffalo Bill Cody.
+Animal trophy heads adorn the walls of the dining rooms which some diners might find uncomfortably distracting.
 The menu offers some eye-opening fare such as rattlesnake, yak and fried alligator tail.
 If you prefer the traditional cuisine, tenderloin, T-bone and New York strip and other options abound.
 It is also the place to try Colorado favorites like elk and buffalo.
-They have live entertainment four nights of the week, so you can groove to some wild west music as you dig into the juicy steak!
+They have live entertainment four nights of the week, so you can groove to some Wild West music as you dig into the juicy steak!